Managing Cervicogenic Headaches: Assessment and Treatment Tips

 The greater occipital nerve is frequently implicated in CGH, particularly in traumatic whiplash cases.
 Recent research has shown that “The obliquus capitis inferior remains relatively immobile during traumatic events, like whiplash injuries, placing strain as a tethering point on the greater occipital nerve.”
 (23) This trauma may lead to irritation, inflammation, and loss of neuroplasticity, i.e., adhesions.

 Adhesions along the course of the nerve may develop secondary to any traumatic or inflammatory process.
 "Nerve flossing" may help release adhesions and restore normal neurodynamics.
 Begin with the patient lying supine, headpiece slightly extended.
 Have the patient bring their fingertips to their clavicles.
 Firmly grasp the patient's head and move their neck into full flexion while maintaining a chin tuck.
 Ask the patient to fully extend their arms, wrists, and fingers while you simultaneously move their head and neck into full extension.
 Return to the start position and slowly repeat ten flossing cycles.
-Stop if there is reproduction of pain or neurologic symptoms.
-To improve available ROM, this maneuver may be preceded contract-relax stretching of the suboccipitals.
+Stop if there is a reproduction of pain or neurologic symptoms.
+To improve available ROM, this maneuver may be preceded by contract-relax stretching of the suboccipitals.

 3. ADL Advice: Workstation

 In addition to equipping our patients with corrective exercises, we must seek to eliminate the habits, hobbies, activities, and postures that perpetuate postural imbalance; and workstations are at the top of that list.
-Make sure your patients understand the essentials of an ergonomically-friendly workstation:
+Make sure your patients understand the essentials of an ergonomically friendly workstation:

 Workstation Ergonomics

-• Use audio equipment that keeps you from bending your neck (i.e., Bluetooth, speakerphones, headsets).
+Use audio equipment that keeps you from bending your neck (i.e., Bluetooth, speakerphones, headsets).

-• Keep your shoulders relaxed and elbows bent to 90 degrees.
+Keep your shoulders relaxed, and elbows bent to 90 degrees.

-• Keep frequently used objects, like your telephone, close to your body to prevent excessive reaching.
+Keep frequently used objects, like your telephone, close to your body to prevent excessive reaching.

-• Take a 10-second break every 20 minutes: Micro activities include: walking, stretching, or moving your head in a "plus sign" fashion.
+Take a 10-second break every 20 minutes.
+Micro activities include walking, stretching, or moving your head in a "plus sign" fashion.

-• Periodically, perform the "Brugger relief position" -Position your body at a chair's edge, feet pointed outward.
-Weight should be on your legs and your abdomen should be relaxed.
+Periodically, perform the "Brugger relief position" -Position your body at a chair's edge, feet pointed outward.
+Weight should be on your legs, and your abdomen should be relaxed.
 Tilt your pelvis forward, lift your sternum, arch your back, drop your arms, and roll out your palms while squeezing your shoulders together.
-Take a few deep cleansing breaths.
+Take a few deep, cleansing breaths.

 That’s precisely what ChiroUp’s condition-specific reports are designed to do.

-• Stovner LJ, Hagen K, Jensen R, Katsarava Z, Lipton RB, Scher AI, Steiner TJ, Zwart JA.
+Stovner LJ, Hagen K, Jensen R, Katsarava Z, Lipton RB, Scher AI, Steiner TJ, Zwart JA.
 The global burden of headache: a documentation of headache prevalence and disability worldwide.
 Cephalalgia.
 2007 Mar;27(3):193-210.
 Link

 Racicki S, Gerwin S, DiClaudio S, Reinmann S, Donaldson M. Conservative physical therapy management for the treatment of cervicogenic headache: a systematic review.
 Journal of manual & manipulative therapy.
 2013 May 1;21(2):113-24.
 Link